-Faculty are invited to submit a proposal to participate in the Summer 2017 (Re)Design your Course for Civic Engagement.
-Civic Engagement is one of the core values outlined in Illinois State University’s mission statement, Educating Illinois.
+Faculty are invited to submit a proposal to participate in the Summer 2018 [Re]Design your Course for Civic Engagement.
+Civic Engagement is one of the core values outlined in Illinois State’s strategic plan.
 The course design cohort model offers faculty the support of colleagues, CTLT staff, and faculty and staff from various campus civic engagement initiatives as we work to broaden Illinois State’s commitment to the values of citizenship and institutionalization of civic engagement across the curriculum.
 We seek to include a variety courses from all disciplines and programs.

 Center for Teaching, Learning, and Technology